-Boston-based DraftKings.com was founded in 2012 and quickly grew to prominence as the leading fantasy site alongside chief competitor FanDuel.com.
-It did not take long for DraftKings to become a major player in the industry thanks to the expertise and funding capital provided by the founders and investors.
+Boston-based DraftKings was founded in 2012 and quickly grew to prominence as the leading fantasy site alongside chief competitor FanDuel.
+It did not take long for DraftKings.com to become a major player in the industry thanks to the hard work of its founders and massive amounts of funding from outside investors.

 DraftKings has a well-deserved reputation for high quality games and massive payouts.
 No other daily fantasy sports site has created more millionaires than DraftKings.com.